valtimo-platform/valtimo-documentation/release-notes/major10/10.4.0/valtimo-frontend-libraries.md

 * **Add configuration component for 'Create Zaak' plugin action**

-  When the Zeken API plugin is configured, the plugin action 'Create Zaak' can now be linked to a BPMN service task on the process links page.
+  When the Zaken API plugin is configured, the plugin action 'Create Zaak' can now be linked to a BPMN service task on the process links page.

 * **Add configuration component for the 'Verzoek' plugin**